Carolyn's Fingers: Music video

-During the time of the release, it was uncommon for the Cocteau Twins to release a single with an accompanying music video.
-Due to increased popularity and pressure from their record label 4AD, the band agreed on the creation of a music video for "Carolyn's Fingers".
+For the promotion of the album Blue Bell Knoll, a video was shot for one of its songs, "Carolyn's Fingers".

 The video features a mix of split screen shots, depicting band members Elizabeth Fraser, Simon Raymonde and Robin Guthrie.
 Throughout the video, lead singer Fraser frequently appears in front of a blue backdrop resembling clouds in a blue sky whilst wearing a long white gown.
 A reel-to-reel tape recorder makes frequent appearances throughout the video.

-Among fans and critics, the song, and by extension the video, is often credited for Fraser’s vocal performance and dreamy, immersive atmosphere.
-The release of the music video was considered to have played a major role in the bands breakthrough in the North American music market.

 As of July 2022, the music video for "Carolyn's Fingers" has close to 3 million views on the official 4AD music channel on YouTube.

 Legacy

 Since its original release, "Carolyn's Fingers" has since been considered a fan favourite and one of the bands most popular and successful releases through their career.
 Fraser's vocal ability on the track has received praise for her "glossolalic vocals".

 Frequently performed on live tours by the band since its release, it was also commonly performed by the band on television appearances, namely on Later... with Jools Holland in 1994.